valentic/cookiecutter-webapp-base/README.md

 # cookiecutter-webapp-base

-Template for basic web applications
+Template for basic Valentic style web applications using Flask and React.